 The Duchess of Cambridge spoke to the KCL Robotics students.
 Research carried out at King’s College London has led to the developments of radio, TV, mobile phones, and radar – as well as the discovery of the structure of DNA.

 They concluded the visit in the development’s new auditorium, where The Queen unveiled a plaque, formally opening Bush House, before signing the Visitor’s Book alongside The Duchess of Cambridge.

 Before leaving the Queen and The Duchess were presented with flowers.

 A beautiful shot of The Duchess of Cambridge leaving with a bouquet in hand.

 Queen Elizabeth looked lovely in a pink outfit.
 Her Majesty The Queen, Patron, previously visited King’s College London in November 2012 to open the Dickson Poon School of Law and in 2002 to open King’s new Maughan Library.
 The Duke of Edinburgh is a Life Governor of King’s College London and Her Royal Highness Princess Royal has been a Fellow since 1989.

 Then she joined Her Majesty and the Duke of Edinburgh in March 2011 for the first national Diamond Jubilee Tour to Leicester.

-For the day, Duchess of Cambridge wore a new grey Catherine Walker Coat dress.
-The coat dress has a similar style the grey coat from the same label that Duchess wore to the church service in August 2018 and then for a visit to Leicester in November 2018.
+For the day, The Duchess of Cambridge wore a new grey Catherine Walker Coat dress.
+The coat dress has a similar style to the grey coat from the same label that The Duchess wore to the church service in August 2018 and then for a visit to Leicester in November 2018.

-The coat features fit and flare shape, a contrast black collar style neckline and belted waistline with a pleated skirt.
+The coat features a fit and flare shape, a contrast black collar style neckline, and belted waistline with a pleated skirt.